Tyrique1512/MedCare/README.md

 •	**Click through Rate:** The percentage of people who see a campaign and click on the associated link.

+## Marketing Insights

+•	Despite achieving the highest number of impressions (1.3 million+), the Tailored Health Plans campaign category has the third lowest click-through rate (7%), which indicates a potential mismatch between the audience reached and the call-to-action.
+This could suggest that the campaign is attracting users outside the intended demographic or that the marketing content isn't effectively highlighting the unique value of the tailored plans

+•	Family Coverage Plan had high impressions but no clicks - this needs to be investigated and could be due to missing data or issues with the campaign.

+•	The Healthy Living and Tailored Health Plans campaigns have nearly identical total impressions (1,372 million vs. 1,398 million) but show notable performance differences.
+Healthy Living achieves a higher CTR (10% vs. 7%) and a slightly lower CPC ($0.05 vs. $0.06).

+•	Across categories, Health for All and Benefit Updates performed around 3x better than the average CTR (9%) at 25% and 22%, respectively.

+•	The Golden Years Security campaign has the lowest CTR at 1%, resulting in a disproportionately low number of clicks relative to its cost and an abnormally high CPC of $0.68.
+In contrast, the remaining campaigns are more efficiently budgeted, with CPCs ranging between $0.03 and $0.11.

 # Recommendations